 All plans and supporting documents must be in PDF or PDF/A format, compatible with Adobe Acrobat 9.0 or later.
 But not just any PDF will do – the city has several specific formatting requirements:

-• Legibility: Plans must be fully dimensioned and drawn to scale.
+- Legibility: Plans must be fully dimensioned and drawn to scale.
 Use a minimum 10pt font that is Arial, Gill Sans or Tahoma.
-Differentiate content using symbols, hatches, lines type or weight.
+Differentiate content using symbols, hatches, line type or weight.
 Don’t use color.
 Include a legend defining all symbols.

 By ensuring your PDFs meet these criteria before uploading, you’ll avoid delays caused by plans being sent back for proper formatting.